 One method for increasing capacity for these approaches is to devote greater resources in quantitative pharmacology training and conduct of clinical trials in low and middle income (LMIC) countries.
 For example, currently fewer than 2% of clinical trials are conducted in Africa.
 Investment in bolstering LMIC researchers would complement the expertise in the West while enabling job creation and fighting brain drain for LMIC scientists and increasing representation of LMIC patients.

-Please join Certara and Pharmacometrics Africa on June 30th for a very special LinkedIn Live event focusing on dispelling myths on what is possible in Africa from a pharmacometrics and clinical pharmacology perspective.
-Our panel will take a deep dive into discussing how to better tap into Africa’s educational and research resources and on changing the attitudes on what’s possible on the continent.
+This LinkedIn Live event focused on dispelling myths on what is possible in Africa from a pharmacometrics and clinical pharmacology perspective.
+Our panel took a deep dive into discussing how to better tap into Africa’s educational and research resources and on changing the attitudes on what’s possible on the continent.

 Dr. Colin Pillai: A clinical pharmacologist who trained in Durban, South Africa, Colin previously worked at the corporate headquarters of Novartis and Roche in Switzerland.
 He has a specialist interest in the application of non-linear mixed effects models to pharmacokinetic-pharmacodynamic data across a wide range of therapeutic areas.
 Since November 2017, he has served as a Senior Advisor on capacity development and training programs for global health to the Bill and Melinda Gates Foundation.